phoneman13/nexusscripts/README.md

  ./printblocks.pl -b current -n 10 -m 2

+## paperwallet.pl

+For information on the paper wallet creator, please see README-PAPERWALLET.md or perldoc paperwallet.pl

 # Solo CPU Mining

 Here's how to set up the code for CPU solo mining on Ubuntu 14 or 16.